pfreemantlm/dev-standard/Coding.md

 Named pipes are an excellent inter-process communication mechanism.
 The kernel already locks and serializes writes that are smaller than a PIPE_BUF, so there's no need for additional locking if your messages are small.

+## Logging

+Only log what is necessary and actionable.